ruyadorno/simple-slider/README.md

 ## Usage

-> version: 0.6.4-rc

-Just import the script on html and create a new slider instance.
-You always have to define width and height values to your container element.
+Import the script on html and create a new slider instance.
+As a best practice you should always have to define width and height values to your container element.

-Basically the slider takes the element that handles the gallery as the first parameter, this will be usually a *div* or *ul* containing the elements to be transitioned.
+The slider takes an `element` that handles the gallery as the first parameter, this will be usually a `<div>` or `<ul>` containing the elements to be transitioned.

 ```html
 <div id="myslider" style="width:612px; height:612px">